android-sms-gateway/docs-web/docs/faq/errors.md

 The `RESULT_RIL_MODEM_ERR` error usually indicates a problem with the device's modem or the communication between the application and the modem.
 This error can stem from a variety of causes, such as issues with the SIM card, network connectivity problems, or firmware-related errors.

 To troubleshoot this error, first try sending a message using the device's default messaging app and check the signal strength.
 Also, ensure that the SIM card is not blocked by your carrier.

+## `RESULT_NO_DEFAULT_SMS_APP` Error

+The `RESULT_NO_DEFAULT_SMS_APP` error occurs when no default SMS app is set on the device or when the default SIM for sending SMS messages hasn't been configured.
+This error prevents the app from sending SMS messages.

+To resolve this issue, there are two options:

+1. Set the default SMS app and SIM number in your device's settings
+2. Provide the SIM number explicitly in the `simNumber` field of the request